opentoonz/opentoonz_docs/source/creating_movements.rst

     Link the object to the hook automatically defined by the tracking process (see  :ref:`Using Hooks <using_hooks>`  ).

 .. _animating_objects:

 Animating Objects
 -----------------
-You can edit, move, rotate, scale and shear columns, pegbars, the table and cameras by using the Animate tool (|animate|).
-Objects to be animated can be selected in the stage schematic, in the work area and in the xsheet.
+You can animate the motion, rotation, scale and shear (plus edit the center) of columns, pegbars, cameras and the table by using the Animate tool (|animate|).
+Objects to be animated can be selected either in the Stage Schematic, the Viewer, the Xsheet/Timeline or by using a dropdown menu in the Animate tool's own options bar.

 In the tool options bar you can set the following:

+    - **Select** lets you select which scene element is to be effected by the tool.
+Here will be listed all columns, cameras and pegbars created, plus the table itself.

-- An option button (|option|) lets you set which tool options have to be displayed in the bar.
+    - **Tool Mode** lets you choose which transformation category to display in the tool options bar.
+Options are: Position, Rotation, Scale, Shear, Center and All.

-    - Pick lets you choose if you want to select automatically the column or pegbar to be animated by clicking it in the viewer: when set to column, clicking a drawing automatically selects the related column; when set to pegbar, clicking a drawing automatically selects the pegbar to which the column containing the drawing is linked.

-    - Position N/S and E/W sets the vertical and horizontal positions of the selected object, position Z sets the position along the Z axis (see  :ref:`Working in a 3D Environment <working_in_a_3d_environment>`  ), and position SO sets the column stacking order that can be different from the one defined in the xsheet (see  :ref:`Changing Columns Stacking Order <changing_columns_stacking_order>`  ).
+    - **Position** **N/S** and **E/W** sets the vertical and horizontal positions of the selected object, position **Z** sets the position along the Z axis (see  :ref:`Working in a 3D Environment <working_in_a_3d_environment>`  ), and position **SO** sets the column stacking order that can be different from the one defined in the xsheet (see  :ref:`Changing Columns Stacking Order <changing_columns_stacking_order>`  ).

-    - Rotation sets the rotation of the selected object.
+    - **Rotation** sets the rotation of the selected object.

-    - Scale Global, H and V sets the global, horizontal and vertical scaling of the selected object.
+    - **Scale Global**, **H** and **V** sets the global, horizontal and vertical scaling of the selected object.
 Maintain sets the constraint for scaling operations performed by using the Animate tool handle: if it is set to A/R the object will maintain its proportions, if it is set to Mass the object will maintain its overall size even when changing proportions.

-    - Shear H and V sets the horizontal and vertical shearing of the selected object.
+    - **Shear** **H** and **V** sets the horizontal and vertical shearing of the selected object.

-    - Center N/S and E/W sets the vertical and horizontal position of the center of the selected object.
+    - **Center** **N/S** and **E/W** sets the vertical and horizontal position of the center of the selected object.
+The Center of an object cannot be animated.

+    - **All** displays all transformation types at the same time.
+In the Viewer a Gizmo will also be available that let users visually change any of the transformation types: Position, Rotation, Scale, Shear and Center.
+In case there is not enough room available in the toolbar to show all of the options, arrow buttons will be shown at the right/left extremes to access the hidden options by scrolling.

+    - **Pick** (only available in **All** mode) lets the user choose to automatically select columns or pegbars to be animated when the selection is done by clicking in the Viewer: when set to **Column**, clicking a drawing automatically selects the related column; when set to **Pegbar**, clicking a drawing automatically selects the pegbar to which the column containing the drawing is linked (if there is one).

-    - Global Key when activated sets a key for all the object transformations as soon as a key for one transformation is set by using the Animate tool handle.
+    - **Global Key** when activated sets a key for all the object transformations as soon as a key for one transformation is set by using the Animate tool handle.
 For example if you change the position of an object, thus defining a key position, automatically a key will be defined for the rotation, scaling and shearing transformations as well.

     - A lock button (|lock|) defines which transformations have to be locked while transforming the object.